gauravsdcube/spaceconductagreementv1.0.0.1/DEPLOYMENT.md

 - Ensure space administrators have the "Manage Conduct Agreement" permission

 ### 2. Configure Conduct Agreements
-1. Go to any space's admin panel
+1. Go to any space where you are an administrator
-2. Look for "Conduct Agreement" in the admin menu
+2. Look for "Code of Conduct" in the left navigation sidebar
+3. Click the menu item to access the conduct agreement management interface
-3. Configure the agreement text for the space
+4. Configure the agreement text for the space
-4. Set whether the agreement is required for joining
+5. Set whether the agreement is required for joining

 ### 3. Test Module Functionality
 1. Create a test space